 Our behaviour policy uses a 'Good to be Green' system.
 All children start afresh on green every day; poor behaviour leads to children moving down to amber, and then red.
 If a child reaches red, they will receive a 'Consequence Card' and meeting with the Learning Behaviour Mentor to discuss.
 Parents will be informed if their child receives a Consequence Card.

 Positive behaviour choices will lead to children being moved up to silver, and then gold.
 Any colour rating at the end of the day that is green or above should be celebrated, however children reaching gold will receive a golden ticket which will be entered onto a draw to join a Golden Ticket winners event.

 Every Friday one child in the class will be chosen for a shine certificate, which will be awarded for exceptional effort or behaviour.

 Every child should have the following named equipment at school:

 - Water bottle

 - Suitable coat with hood

-Children will have a PE session every week.
-Therefore it is important that kit is correct and in school.
-Details of what items are required for PE can be found in the home-school communication books.
+Children will have a PE session every week and will need to wear their PE kits into school on their PE day.
+Details of which items are required for PE can be found in the home-school communication books.
 Amber Class PE is on Fridays.